How AI Creates Digital Workplaces?

 AI helps digital workplaces to manage human capital involving – recruitment, deployment, development and management of talent.
 Gartner defines 4 areas:

 — Recruitment – Matching a candidate for a job, predicting recruitment success or optimizing recruitment marketing.
-Chatbots are becoming very common in this field.
-We see candidate-facing chatbots with FAQ, recommendation, interview scheduling functions.
+Chatbot is becoming very common in this field.
+We see candidate-facing chatbot with FAQ, recommendation, interview scheduling functions.

 — Skills and job taxonomies – Using NLP techniques to establish skills and job taxonomies on a global basis

 — Sentiment analysis and theme detection – measuring employee engagement and feedback in a more advanced way